Top tips for balancing work and wellness

-A few of the healthy activities at Virgin Management include a weekly running club and yoga classes, free health assessments, a weekly digital detox, Virgin Pulse memberships and involvement in their challenges, discounted Virgin Active memberships, free healthy lunches each day, a cycle to work scheme, flexible work policies.
+A few ways we encourage better balance from our office at Virgin Management include a weekly running club and yoga classes, free health assessments, Virgin Pulse memberships and involvement in their challenges, discounted Virgin Active memberships, free healthy lunches, a cycle to work scheme and really flexible work policies.
+Many of these initiatives are quite simple to introduce and it’s been great to see so many colleagues get involved.

 You can learn more and support Lisa and her mum’s incredible journey right here.
 To get involved in Employee Wellbeing Month, download Virgin Pulse’s free digital toolkit and share your journey with us all using the hashtag #MyWellnessMonth.